SidxA/reduce-daemensionality/README.md

 - hilbert transform quaternizes individual modes to create instantanious phase in analytic signal representation: protophase
 - half protophase zero count gives period length to estimate mode frequency

-- showcase characteristics based on the variance and frequency of the individual modes
+-showcase characteristics based on the variance and frequency of the individual modes

+- blabla
+- bla